 Pollinator Habitat Grants

-EEA's Monarchs Across Georgia Pollinator Habitat Grants encourage the creation or enhancement of habitat for monarch butterflies. |
+EEA's Monarchs Across Georgia (MAG) Pollinator Habitat Grants encourage the creation or enhancement of native habitat for endangered monarch butterflies. |

-Click to read EEA's statement on ways that outdoor learning can contribute to safety and enable hands-on investigations during the pandemic and its aftermath.
+Click to read EEA's statement on ways that outdoor learning can contribute to safety and enable effective hands-on investigations during the pandemic and its aftermath. |

-Check out CoOL's Toolkit for Outdoor Learning, your quick-start guide to creating learning spaces, managing classes, and teaching effectively outside the classroom walls.
+EEA's CoOL Toolkit for Outdoor Learning is a quick-start guide to creating outdoor learning spaces, managing students, and teaching outside classroom walls. |

 For the cost of a cup of coffee, you can be a member of EEA.
 Pay as little as $3/month or $30/year in dues at the regular rate.
 EEA has a limited-time offer to JOIN or RENEW at the lower Nymph rate of $20.
-If you need a year of FREE MEMBERSHIP, email your request for the discount code to info@eealliance.org.
+If you need a year of FREE MEMBERSHIP, email your request for the discount code to [email protected].
 You can catch up next year, when times are better.
 Until then, enjoy this opportunity to meet people, strengthen skills, and keep up with emerging trends and issues.
-And, if you do have funds to spare, feel free to click the GIVE button below to contribute to our Membership Fund so we can continue to offer this special deal.
+And, if you do have funds to spare, feel free to click the GIVE button below to contribute to our Membership Fund, so we can continue to offer this special deal.

 |